Jump to content

 This promotional brochure outlines the scheme’s benefits and application process.

-It started as a pilot scheme with five young people in London in 2023, with four out of the five participants subsequently taking permanent roles in NHS finance.
-Fast forward to the current year and there are 38 young people who began placements in September 2024 all across the country.
-46 NHS organisations have signed up to host a total of 47 placement students starting from this September.
+It began as a pilot scheme with five participants in London in 2023, with four of the five subsequently securing permanent roles in NHS finance.
+Fast forward to 2024, 38 individuals completed placements all across the country.
+We now have 23 trainees starting placements in September 2025.
+Register your interest for the 2026 Insights placement scheme here.

 “This opportunity is a great way to explore different areas in finance and gain a good understanding of how the NHS operates and indirectly affects patients.”
-Zenam Mahmood, Insights Placement Student, The Newcastle Upon Tyne Hospitals.
+Zenam Mahmood, The Newcastle Upon Tyne Hospitals.

 Resources and Case Studies